 There will not be an immigration route specifically for so called “low-skilled” workers.

 The points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.
 From January 2021, the job offered will need to be at a required skill level of RQF3 or above (equivalent to A-level).
 There will also be certain English language requirements.
 The minimum general salary threshold will be reduced to £25,600.
 If an applicant will earn less than £25,600 – but no less than £20,480 – they may still be able to apply by ‘trading’ points on specific characteristics against their salary.
 For example, if they have a job offer in a shortage occupation or have a PhD relevant to the job.
-Details of how the points system will work are in the policy statement and here.
+Details of how the points system will work are in the policy statement.
+Click here for an introduction to the UK’s points-based immigration system for employers.
 If you’re an employer planning to sponsor skilled migrants from 2021, and are not currently an approved sponsor, you should consider getting approved now.

 Employers should however begin to budget for visas and associated costs if you think you will need to hire migrant workers after 31 December 2020.
 Current visa costs can be found here.
 Employers should note that the following may be required before obtaining a work visa: